CGCookie/retopoflow/help/tweak.md

 | {{brush radius}}   | : | adjust brush size |
 | {{brush strength}} | : | adjust brush strength |
 | {{brush falloff}}  | : | adjust brush falloff |

+These options can also be stored as presets in the Brush Options panel.

+To quickly switch between presets, use the {{pie menu alt0}} pie menu.

 ## Masking